ekara-platform/installer/README.md

 # Building the Installer image

-The image can be built using the script `build.sh`
+The image can be built locally using the script `build.sh`

 This script accepts two parameters